glytch3/SpotiPlay/README.md

-# SpotiPlay - Spotify Playlist to YouTube Player
+# SpotiPlay - Spotify Playlist to YouTube Player & Downloader

 This project uses Next.js to create a web app that allows users to enter a Spotify playlist URL and then play the songs in the playlist on YouTube.